 Challenges online marketplace sellers face #1: Data security

-If you didn’t already know, some ecommerce platforms offer their own privacy protections and purchase security, which might be a good reason to switch.
+Some ecommerce platforms offer their own privacy protections and purchase security, which may be a good reason to switch if your current stack leaves gaps you cannot reliably manage.

 Challenges online marketplace sellers face #2: Customer loyalty